 The white marks on the tops and bottoms of Petee’s ears are a very stark white that stand out more than usual, giving him a distinctive look.
 Many people think ocelots look like little leopards and often confuse them with leopards.

-Petee is located on Cherry Lane, along the tour path.
+Petee lives across from Elvis Serval on Cherry Lane along the tour path.

-In the late 1990's, Carolina Tiger Rescue, formally Carnivore Preservation Trust, decided to stop breeding due to the number of accredited facilities that were abiding by the Species Survival Plan.
-The Species Survival Plan was set up to ensure that breeding in captivity was only being done to conserve a species.
-This helped limit needless breeding and prevents a surplus of animals living in captivity.
+In the late 1990s, Carolina Tiger Rescue, formerly Carnivore Preservation Trust, decided to stop breeding due to the number of accredited facilities that were abiding by the Species Survival Plan.
+The Species Survival Plan was set up to ensure that breeding in captivity is only done to conserve a species.
+This helps limit needless breeding and prevents a surplus of animals living in captivity.
 Carolina Tiger Rescue only supports breeding in captivity if it is done in accordance with the Species Survival Plan.